el3ment/spectral_representations_for_convolutional_neural_networks/README.md

 Currently, the spectral parametrization is resulting in filters that are inferior to the spatial parametrization and spectral pooling has not been implemented

 # Findings and Tests

+L1 Regularizing in the spectral domain results in sparse spectral representations of spatial features (as expected) and significantly cleans up the spatial representations.

+---

 Initializing spectral filters to be the final filter learned by the spatial parameterization is stable.
 To confirm this, the following code in the main loop should be replaced:
 ```